fmaguire/mag_sim_paper/manuscript.md

 The Critical Assessment of Metagenome Interpretation (CAMI) challenge's (https://data.cami-challenge.org/) Assessment of Metagenome BinnERs (AMBER) [@doi:10.1093/gigascience/giy069] benchmarks different MAG recovery methods in terms of global completeness and bin purity.
 However, to the best of our knowledge, there has not been a specific assessment of MAG-based recovery of mobile genetic elements (MGEs) like genomic islands (GIs) and plasmids, despite their health and research importance.

-Genomic islands (GIs) are clusters of genes that are known or predicted to have been acquired through LGT events.
+Genomic islands (GIs) are clusters of chromosomal genes that are known or predicted to have been acquired through LGT events.
 GIs can arise following the integration of MGEs, such as integrons, transposons, integrative and conjugative elements (ICEs) and prophages (integrated phages) [@doi:10.1038/nrmicro2350; @doi:10.1038/nrg3962].
-They are of high interest since VFs are disproportionately associated with mobile sequences [@doi:10.1371/journal.pone.0008094] as well as certain AMR genes [@doi:10.3389/fmicb.2016.00173; @doi:10.1016/j.plasmid.2015.01.001].
+They are of high interest since virulence factors (VFs) are disproportionately associated with mobile sequences [@doi:10.1371/journal.pone.0008094] as well as certain antimicrobial resistance (AMR) genes [@doi:10.3389/fmicb.2016.00173; @doi:10.1016/j.plasmid.2015.01.001].
 GIs often have differing nucleotide composition compared to the rest of the genome [@doi:10.1038/nrmicro2350], a trait exploited by GI prediction tools such as SIGI-HMM [@pmid:15113412], IslandPath-DIMOB [@doi:10.1093/bioinformatics/bty095], and integrative tools like IslandViewer [@doi:10.1093/nar/gkv401].
 GIs may also exist as multiple copies within a genome [@doi:10.1093/bib/bby042] leading to potential assembly difficulties and biases in the calculation of coverage statistics.